My Three Editing Styles | Raasch Photography

 Weddings, when you want something less stylized

-Just as comfortable with kids running around a park as it is with a couple on their wedding day.
 If you want your photos to feel timeless and elevated without being heavily stylized, this is the one.

 True

-Short version: refined, color-accurate, and editorial.
+refined, color-accurate, and editorial.
 Real life, elevated.

-True-to-life color rendered with editorial polish
+True-to-life color rendered with a slight editorial polish

-The most accurate skin tones I can pull from a digital file
+The most accurate skin tones and colors

-Subtle green and shadow adjustments that keep environments honest
+Subtle green and shadow adjustments that keep environments honest while making the subject pop

-Clean, refined, and quietly elevated, without leaning warm or cool
+Clean, refined, and quietly elevated

 Best suited for: